By Catherine Reynolds, Senior Talent Partner

 Software engineer Michael Cordingley takes his kids for a walk or outside play right before he has a long meeting.
 That way they are more inclined to self-entertain for a while during his meeting, he said.

-For talent acquisition partner Jennifer De Tillio, having flexibility is important since it’s impossible to work an uninterrupted day with her children, ages 4 and 9.
+For talent acquisition partner Jennifer De Tillio, having flexibility while working remotely is important since it’s impossible to work an uninterrupted day with her children, ages 4 and 9.
 She and her husband plan their workdays around each others’ meetings, plus their childrens’ Zoom meetings and school work.
 “We avoid TV during the day whenever possible, so that it still feels special at the end of the day or the weekend when we do let them watch,” she said.
 “However, we’ve had days when my husband and I have very busy schedules and then it’s ‘surprise movie time!’”